microsoft/MixedReality-UXTools-Unreal/Docs/Contributing/DevDocGuide.md

 Docfx supports DFM Docfx Flavored Markdown which includes GFM Github Flavored Markdown.
 The full documentation and feature list can be found [here](https://dotnet.github.io/docfx/tutorial/docfx.exe_user_manual.html)

 The build script is not only converting but also checking all used local links in the documentation.
 If a path can't be resolved it won't be converted into its html equivalent.
-Therefor it's important to only use relative paths when referring to other local files.
+Therefore it's important to only use relative paths when referring to other local files.

 ## Building UXT docs locally

-Before executing the UXT documentation build script in DocGen/generateDocs.ps1 to create a local version of the developer documentation, code2yaml and docfx need to be installed.
+Before executing the UXT documentation build script in Tools/DocGen/generateDocs.ps1 to create a local version of the developer documentation, code2yaml and docfx need to be installed.

 ### Setup